 Serve remote:path over DLNA

-rclone serve dlna is a DLNA media server for media stored in a rclone remote.
+Run a DLNA media server for media stored in an rclone remote.
 Many devices, such as the Xbox and PlayStation, can automatically discover this server in the LAN and play audio/video from it.
 VLC is also supported.
 Service discovery uses UDP multicast packets (SSDP) and will thus only work on LANs.

 Rclone will list all files present in the remote, without filtering based on media formats or file extensions.
 Additionally, there is no media transcoding support.
 This means that some players might show files that they are not able to play back correctly.

-Use --name to choose the friendly server name, which is by
+--name to choose the friendly server name, which is by

---dir-cache-time flag, you can set how long a
+--dir-cache-time flag, you can control how long a

 directory should be considered up to date and not refreshed from the

 backend.
-Changes made locally in the mount may appear immediately or
+Changes made through the VFS will appear immediately or

-rclone instance is running, you can reset the cache
+rclone instance is running, you can reset the cache like this:

 kill -SIGHUP $(pidof rclone)